RELATES TO: KRS 314.011(12), 314.073, 314.131(1), (2)

 (b) Name of the person responsible for coordinating and implementing the activity;

-(c) Purpose, documentation of planning committee activities, learner outcomes, content outline, faculty, teaching, and evaluation methods;
+(c) Purpose, documentation of planning, learner outcomes, faculty, teaching, and evaluation methods;

 (d) Participant roster, with a minimum of:

 (f) Number of continuing education contact hours awarded:

 1. Contact hours shall be calculated by taking the total number of minutes that the participants will be engaged in the learning activities, excluding breaks, and divide by fifty (50); and

 2. Partial hours shall be permissible after one (1) contact hour is earned;